Serving All of Ocala, FL with Quality Flood Insurance

-Did you know the highest ranked natural disaster in the United States according to FEMA, is flooding?
-Many homeowners in Florida are surprised to learn their homeowner's insurance policies don’t cover flooding events.
-That’s right: Most homeowners policies won’t cover flood damage.
+Many homeowners are surprised to learn their homeowner’s insurance policies don’t cover flooding events.
+That’s right: Most homeowner’s policies won’t cover flood damage.

-Where Can I Buy Flood Insurance in Florida?
+Where Can I Buy Flood Insurance in North Florida?

 The overwhelming majority of flood insurance policies across the US—including in Florida—are sold under the National Flood Insurance Program (NFIP).
 The NFIP is administered by the Federal Emergency Management Agency (FEMA).

-What type of Florida Flood Insurance Do I Need?
+What type of Flood Insurance Do I Need?

 NFIP flood insurance policies come in two types: